daltonmatos/kk2-firmware/Readme.txt

-KK2.1++ All-in-One R6 firmware by RC911
+KK2.1++ All-in-One R8 firmware by RC911

-Features (Revision 6)
+Features (Revision 8)
 =====================
 This custom firmware is based on the original KK2.0 1V6 firmware by Rolf Bakke.
 It has the following additional features:
 - Supports traditional receivers, CPPM (aka.
-PPM), Futaba S.Bus and Spektrum Satellite (DSM2/DSMX) units.
+PPM), Futaba S.Bus (normal and HS mode) and Spektrum Satellite (DSM2/DSMX) units.
 - SL Mix flight mode with adjustable rate setting gives a soft transition from Self-level to Acro mode based on aileron/elevator stick input.
-Read the instructions below.
 - ESC calibration is done without a transmitter and it is sufficient to hold down a single button.
 This will help users with slow binding receivers do ESC calibration in a simple and safe way.
 ESC calibration must be enabled through the menu before it can be accessed.
-Read the instructions below to learn the new ESC calibration routine.
 - Board orientation can be set to 0 (default), 90, 180 or 270 degrees.
 This setting is found on the 'Advanced' sub-menu.
 Some code was borrowed from Steveis.
 - Supports boards with reversed button order.
 - Multiple user profiles selectable from the SAFE screen allow separate settings for aerobatics, aerial photo, battery types and more.
-Read the instructions below.
 - Customizable AUX switch functions with support for 5 switch positions.
 Available functions: Flight Mode, Lost Model Alarm, Motor Spin and Stick Scaling Offset.
 - In S.Bus mode, a switch assigned to DG2 (aka. channel 18) can control the following functions: Motor Spin and Digital Output.
-- Motor Spin feature that will keep motors spinning at zero throttle and prevent disarming in mid-air.
+- The Motor Spin feature will keep motors spinning at zero throttle and prevent disarming in mid-air.
 Controlled from the AUX switch.
 - TPA (Throttle PI Adjustment) with separate factors for P and I at 5 throttle levels.
 - TSSA (Throttle Stick Scaling Adjustment) at 5 throttle levels.
+Can, for instance, be used to perform fast flips at zero throttle.
 - Remote tuning of PI gains, ACC trim and gimbal gains using AUX2 and AUX3.
 PS: This feature is available for CPPM, S.Bus and Satellite only.
 - Quick Tuning lets you edit several settings on an alternative "SAFE" screen.
 You can arm and test-fly your settings from the TUNING screen.
-PS: This feature is available for traditional receivers only and it even supports remote tuning if you map the AUX channel to AUX2.
+PS: This feature is available for standard receivers only and it even supports remote tuning if you map the AUX channel to AUX2.
 - Channel mapping configurable for 8 input channels (in all RX modes).
 This enables receivers with less than 8 channels to access AUX2, AUX3 and AUX4 features.
 - Quiet ESCs while browsing the KK2 menu and editing settings.
-- Servo jitter has been reduced on M7 and M8 and motor layouts for Dualcopter and Tricopter were changed to take advantage of this.
+- Servo jitter has been reduced on M7 and M8 and motor layouts for Dualcopter and Tricopter were modified to take advantage of this.
+- Servo limits/endpoints can be set for M7 and M8.
+- Servo refresh rate can be set to 50, 57, 67, 80, 100, 133 or 200Hz in LOW rate mode.
+HIGH rate is still 400Hz.
+- Servo oscillations can be eliminated/reduced by using a new filter parameter named "Osc.
+Damping".
 - PWM output resolution has increased from 555 to 625 steps on M1 - M6 and from 555 to 2500 steps on M7 and M8.
 You may have to increase all Stick Scaling values by 10 - 15% because of this.
-- Motors and ESCs can be easily checked for correct wiring.
-Read more about the 'Check Motor Outputs' feature below.
+- Motors and ESCs can be easily checked for correct wiring by using the 'Check Motor Outputs' feature.
+- WS2812 RGB LED support with output on M6 or M7 for up to 25 RGB LEDs.
+- Stand-alone (servo) gimbal controller mode.
 - Remote gimbal offset control using AUX2 and AUX3.
 Based on Steveis' firmware, but with some changes of my own.
-PS: In standard RX mode you can map the AUX input to AUX2 or AUX3 to control a single axis.
+PS: In standard RX mode you can map the AUX input to AUX2 or AUX3 to control a single gimbal axis.
-- Support for gimbals with differential mixing (in addition to normal gimbals).
+- Support for gimbals with differential mixing.
 Differential mixing code was borrowed from Brontide's firmware.
-- Stand-alone (servo) gimbal controller mode.
-Read the instructions below.
 - Adjustable stick 'dead zone' for the aileron, elevator and yaw input channels.
-Read the instructions below.
 - Flight timer (displayed on the SAFE screen) runs while armed and throttle is above idle.
 - An alternative home/SAFE screen with large font can be selected for better readability on small screens.
 - A Version Info screen is accessible from the main menu and is not displayed during start-up.
 The selected RX mode is displayed here as well.